Consecutive runs of sums of two squares: Introduction

 is infinite, which he proved using the theory of quadratic forms.
 Hooley's result is close to what we are trying to prove, except that the sums of two squares $n+h_1, n+h_2,$ and $n+h_3$ are not necessarily consecutive, and do not necessarily lie in the correct congruence classes mod $q$.
 After restricting $n$ to an arithmetic progression, some of the results on quadratic forms used by Hooley no longer apply, and we need to rely instead on results on equidistribution of the roots of a quadratic polynomial.
 Precisely, we prove the following: \begin{proposition} Let $q$ be a positive integer, and denote $q = \prod_{p}p^{\nu_p}$.
 Let $a \in\ZZ/q\ZZ$ and let $h,k\in \NN$ be such that $a,a+h,a+k$ are all admissible mod $q$.
 Assume that $\nu_p$ is even for all $p\equiv 3 \bmod 4$.
 Assume also that $\nu_2$ is even and that

 Then there are infinitely many integers $n$ such that $n\equiv a \bmod q$ and $n,n+h,n+k$ are all sums of two squares. \end{proposition}

+Hooley's work was also adapted in \cite{MR2764402-brudern-dietmann} to show that there are infinitely many triples of consecutive sums of two squares with specified gaps.
 It would be interesting to further investigate the distribution of consecutive sums of two squares in arithmetic progressions.
-It is very likely possible to show that $N(x;q,\mathbf a) \gg N(x)$ whenever $\mathbf a$ satisfies the assumptions of \Cref{thm:infinitude-aaabbb}; the authors intend to prove this in a followup paper.
+It is very likely possible to show that $N(x;q,\mathbf a) \gg N(x)$ whenever $\mathbf a$ satisfies the assumptions of \Cref{thm:infinitude-aaabbb}; the authors intend to address this in a follow-up paper.
 It is also not known whether $N(x;q,\mathbf a)$ tends to infinity for any pattern $\mathbf a$ of length $\ge 4$ not satisfying the assumptions of \Cref{thm:infinitude-aaabbb}.

 Finally, the same setup could be applied to other sequences.
 The works of both Hooley and McGrath rely on using the representation function $r(n)$, defined as the number of ways to write $n = x^2 + y^2$, as a weighted version of $\mathbb{1}_{\mathbf E}$.
 It is not clear what, if anything, may be said about arbitrary sets arising by sieving the integers by a set of primes of density $\delta \le 1/2$, for example.